 - You always have the right to ask what personal information about you is stored by showing valid identification.

-- If you do not return your loans, eventually an invoice will be sent to you, covering replacement costs, overdue fines and an administrative fee of SEK 200.
-The administrative fee must always be paid, even if the material is returned to the library.
+- If you do not return your loans, eventually an invoice will be sent to you, covering replacement costs.

 - You are responsible for paying the correct amount according to the specifications on the invoice.
 Incorrect payments below the sum of SEK 200 are not refunded.